Clint Frazier Player Props: White Sox vs. Angels

-Clint Frazier -- with an on-base percentage of .207 in his past 10 games, 93 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the Los Angeles Angels, with Shohei Ohtani on the hill, on June 27 at 9:38 PM ET.
+Clint Frazier -- with an on-base percentage of .214 in his past 10 games, 82 points lower than his season-long percentage -- will be in action for the Chicago White Sox versus the Los Angeles Angels, with Patrick Sandoval on the mound, on June 29 at 4:07 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Angels.
+He had a hitless performance in his most recent game (0-for-1) against the Angels.

 Clint Frazier Game Info & Props vs. the Angels